-To learn more about Lightroom, please click here or the photo below.
+To learn more about Lightroom, please click here.
 They have a great photography package which I think is seriously a steal…you get Photoshop and Lightroom for $9.99 a month with an annual subscription!

 I bought Facetune for the price of a cup of tea and before I started using Lightroom, I only used Facetune.
 So if you aren’t ready to invest in Lightroom I highly recommend investing a couple dollars into Facetune.

 Facetune has some really nice features, my favourite being the whiten feature.
 This whiten feature gets rid of any hues that your whites may have.

 I actually quite like Instagram’s in-app editing capabilities to fine tune my photos before uploading them.
 I tend to always sharpen my image just a little bit more and may use the other tools (such as desaturation or increasing the brightness) depending on the photo.
 I also almost always straighten my photo in Instagram as I find it much easier to straighten on my phone than on my computer.